UummProject/uumm-prototype/README.md

 Another approach could be, one token is the amount of effort to do X task.
 So, two tokens would be something that would require double the effort.

-The `Total supply` of tokens is 1 when a project is created (belonging to the project creator).
-Every time a contribution request is approved, the `Total supply` increases by the same amount of awarded tokens for the contribution, therefore diluting everyone else's stake.
+The `total supply` of tokens is 1 when a project is created (belonging to the project creator).
+Every time a contribution request is approved, the `total supply` increases by the same amount of awarded tokens for the contribution, therefore diluting everyone else's stake.

-Accordingly, each user `Contributed Percentage` is based on the `Total supply`:
+Accordingly, each user `contributed percentage` is based on the `total supply`:

-`Contributed Percentage = Total supply / User owned tokens`
+`contributed percentage = total supply / user owned tokens`

 ### Workflow
 When a contribution has been made, the participant will call the Ethereum contract requesting the desired amount of value tokens.